+Description

 Also known as filtration basins, sand and organic filters consist of self-contained beds of sand or peat (or combinations of these and other materials) either underlaid with perforated underdrains or designed with cells and baffles with inlets/outlets.
 Stormwater runoff is filtered through the sand, and in some designs may be subject to biological uptake.
 Runoff is discharged or conveyed to another SCM for further treatment.
 Another type of filter is the tree box filter.
 Information on this practice appears at the end of this section.

-Advantages/Benefits:
+Advantages/Benefits

-• Applicable to small drainage areas of 1 to 10 acres, although some designs may accept runoff of up to 50 acres.
+Applicable to small drainage areas of 1 to 10 acres, although some designs may accept runoff of up to 50 acres.

-• Good retrofit capability.
+Good retrofit capability.

-• Long design life if properly maintained
+Long design life if properly maintained

-• Good for densely populated urban areas and parking lots with high intensity use
+Good for densely populated urban areas and parking lots with high intensity use